 The Parades Commission for Northern Ireland is a non-departmental public body sponsored by the Northern Ireland Office.
-Created on 27 March 1997, its statutory responsibilities are set out in the Public Processions (Northern Ireland) Act 1998, amended by the Public Processions (Amendment) Northern Ireland Order 2005.
+Created on 27 March 1997, its statutory responsibilities are set out in the Public Processions (Northern Ireland) Act 1998, as amended by the Public Processions (Amendment) Northern Ireland Order 2005.

 The Budget for the Commission is set by the Secretary of State for Northern Ireland and the financial activities form part of the NIO Resource Departmental Expenditure Limits (DEL) and Capital DEL estimates.
-In 2022-23, the Commission was allocated a budget of £771,156.
-Efficiencies were achieved during 2022-23 due to the reduction of a full time member of administration staff to a six month agency recruitment and some Commission meetings taking place virtually reducing travel expenses.
-This resulted in reduced funding of £694K being received from NIO.
+In 2023-24, the Commission was allocated a budget of £771,156.
+Efficiencies were achieved during 2023-24 due to the Secretary position not being filled for the last quarter of the year and the continued reduction of a full-time member of administration staff to a six-month agency recruitment.
+Some Commission meetings took place virtually and new Commissioners being based locally reduced travel expenses.
+This resulted in reduced funding of £737K being received from NIO.

 The Directors of the Commission comprise the Secretary and the Commissioners.
-Sarah Teer was appointed Secretary and Accounting Officer on 1 July 2020.
+Sarah Teer was appointed Secretary and Accounting Officer on 1 July 2020 until 31 December 2023, Susan Senior was appointed Interim Accounting Officer from January 2024 until 3 May 2024, when the new Secretary, Ralph Roche, was appointed.